Kong/cloud-migration-journey/docs/explore/phase2.md

         kuma.io/service: monolith-service_svc_5000
 ```

-Lets take a look at the differences in this `Standard` Dataplane type vs the `Gateway` type:
+Lets compare this `Standard` Dataplane type to the Gateway type:

 1. type - this manifest is still type Dataplane